nwheels-io/NWheels/CONTRIBUTING.md

 1. Once you get an approved review from a project maintainer, you're done.
 Congratulations!
 Your changes will be merged into the main NWheels repo.
 The issue will be moved to **DONE** lane in the Scrum board.

+### Reaching out for help

-1. The most important: please feel free to reach out for help.
-Post questions on the issue threads, or in Slack.
+Please feel free to reach out for help.
+We are building a  friendly and welcoming community.
+We'll be glad to assist you.

+- Post questions related to the issue on the issue thread
+- Post questions related to submitting and merging your changes on the PR thread
+- Post questions related to working procedures on Slack, channel `#help`.

 Good luck!